BelkaDev/Spotify-Headless/README.md

 ## Spotify-JWT
  A [puppeteer](https://github.com/puppeteer/puppeteer) procedure to intercept your OAuth-validated Spotify JWT (alongside of the fingerprint) then reinject it to imitate a secure, User-like traffic.
 #### How it works
 1. Establish a secure session by authenticating to Spotify within a headless browser.
+(Puppeteer) <br>
-(Puppeteer) ~~2.
-Generate a valid Json Web Token and abuse it until expiration.~~ ~~3.
+~~2.
+Generate a valid Json Web Token and abuse it until expiration.~~ <br>
+~~3.
 Restart operation.~~
 2. Export the session cookies, in particular one that serves as the refresh token that lasts for one year.
 3. The access token allows you to perform actions on behalf of a user throughout its lifespan, once expired it is recycled by the refresh token.